hbergman223/papyrus-tile-puzzle/README.md

 # Tile Game

-This is a simple grid-based game created using Python and the Pygame library.
-In the game, the player navigates through a grid of colorful tiles, each with different effects.
-The objective is to reach the black square without stepping on obstacles or encountering dangerous tiles.

-## Features

-- **Grid-Based Movement:** Move the player through a 10x10 grid using the arrow keys.
-- **Tile Types:** Each tile has a different effect on the player, including walls, monsters, and electric tiles.
-- **Randomized Grid:** The game generates a random grid with various tile types.
-- **Victory Condition:** Reach the black square to win the game.
-- **Obstacles and Hazards:** Certain tiles (e.g., wall, electric, piranhas) block or harm the player.
+This is a Python mock-up of a puzzle from the hit game [UNDERTALE](https://www.undertale.com/).
+(no affiliaton)

 ## Installation

-To run this game, you need Python and the Pygame library installed.
+To run this, you need Python and the Pygame library installed.
 Follow the steps below to set it up:

 1. Clone this repository or download the game files.
 2. Install Python if you don't have it already.
 You can download it from [python.org](https://www.python.org/downloads/).